 During this incredibly challenging moment in history—I look to the light.
 Often, the light is hard to find; every few days we witness a new story of unjustified violence against Black and brown people.
-As Will Smith recently said, “Racism is not getting worse—it’s getting filmed.”
-But in 2020, it seems more people are opening their eyes to the reality of anti-Blackness and other forms of discrimination than ever before.
-Communities are coming together in new and innovative ways to support each other through the dual pandemics of COVID-19 and systemic racism—even as we try our best to remain six feet apart.
+As Will Smith said, “Racism is not getting worse—it’s getting filmed.”
+But in recent years, it seems more people are opening their eyes to the reality of anti-Blackness and other forms of discrimination than ever before.
+Communities came together in new and innovative ways to support each other through the dual pandemics of COVID-19 and systemic racism—even as we tried our best to remain six feet apart.
 It is in these acts of human kindness and connection that I see hints of light—our way forward, to freedom beyond the sickness of racism.

 Originally published June 2020.

 Black Art and Artists in Our Collection

 Explore art and artists in our collection, along with exhibitions, events, and resources for educators.

 Portrait by a Grandson: Motley’s Portrait of My Grandmother